-As Europe edges closer to a green economic recovery, Lampros Bisalas of Systems Sunlight demonstrates how batteries will support sustainable growth.
+As Europe edges closer to a green economic recovery, batteries are key to supporting sustainable growth.

 As Europe edges closer towards a life after lockdown, the focus is squarely on the efforts to rebuild a severely damaged global economy.
 We Greeks know more than most that the road to recovery is a difficult one.
 Yet we are also optimistic, knowing the role that renewable energy will play in the recovery.
 So far Europe has been unfaltering in its commitment to the European Green Deal but government and local authorities will face an increasing number of obstacles as they balance what is right for the planet with a speedy economic recovery.